Wealth Management Advisor

 What Is the Difference Between Wealth Management and Investment Banking?

 Some of our high net worth friends have confused these two terms as well, so it’s worth a quick clarification.

-In general, an investment banker offers financial services to businesses and corporations, not individuals.
-Now, because many high net worth and ultra-high net worth investors also own businesses, there is some overlap here as well.
+An investment banker offers financial services to businesses and corporations, not individuals.
+Because many high net worth and ultra-high net worth investors also own businesses, there is some overlap here.